Code-Institute-Submissions/ShoeShine/README.md

 - As a user, i want to know the origins of the company, to understand there background.
 - As a user, i want to be able to see the different packages, so i can compare.
 - As a user, i want to know what my shoes are cleaned with, so i know they are not harmful.
-- As a user, i want to know the process of how to shoes are cleaned from start to finish, so i can see if its right for me.
 - As a user, i want to find out the opening hours.
 - As a user, i want to find out the location.